 - Now add an email link so people can email you.
 Add text that says something like "Send me email."
-Highlight the part of the text that you want to use as a hyperlink and then go to the menu and choose "Insert->Email link", and enter your email address (you can just type "mailto:firstname.lastname@example.org" into the link field in the Properties tab at the bottom of the screen; use your own email address and not mine!).
+Highlight the part of the text that you want to use as a hyperlink and then go to the menu and choose "Insert Link."

 Add an image.

 - Now add an image.
-You can use the one below if you right-click on the image and select "Save Picture As" and save it to the Network Place you defined previously.
-IMPORTANT: You must have a copy of the image you want in your website (the public_html folder nickname on your My Network Places folder) before you add it to your document, otherwise it will not be available when users browse your site.
+You can use the one below if you right-click on the image and select "Save Image As" and save it to the Network Place you defined previously.
+IMPORTANT: You must upload a copy of the image you want in your website, otherwise it will not be available when users browse your site.

 This completes the first lab.
-When you are sure everything on your web page is working, send me a link to your page.
-Refer to the lab description for complete details about requirements for turning in the lab.
+When you are sure everything on your web page is working, please send me a link to your page.

 Try creating more files and links between them.
-You can also skim through the Dreamweaver tutorial (go to Help->Tutorial).If you want to use a digital camera, one is available.
+You can also skim through the Google sites tutorial.If you want to use a digital camera, one is available.